Bornean crested fireback: Differentiation by sex

 The male's crest is a glossy dark blue, while the female's is copper or chestnut.
 Females' chests are chestnut with white edges appearing gradually towards the underside, while males have a bright copper chest.
-Males have much longer spurs than females and their tail is arching and blue/ochre, while the female’s is straight and darker than her body.
+Males have much longer spurs than females and their tail is arching and blue/ochre, while the female's is straight and darker than her body.
 As well, males have a longer tail, on average 40% of their body length, while female's tails are usually 36% of their body length.
 The females smaller stature and cryptic colour allows them to raise chicks more inconspicuously.

 Taxonomy

-The Bornean Crested Fireback, Lophura ignita, is part of the genus Lophura, commonly called gallopheasants, which contains 11 species including L. ignita.
+The Bornean crested fireback, Lophura ignita, is part of the genus Lophura, commonly called gallopheasants, which contains 11 species including L. ignita.
 It is part of the family Phasianidae which includes turkeys, grouse, partridge, Old World quail, francolins, and pheasants.
 There are over 50 genera in this family, which is part of the order Galliformes, an extensive group of heavy-bodied birds.
 There are around 290 species in Galliformes.

-The Bornean Crested Fireback was previously placed in genus Euplocomus, but the genetic ties between Lophura species are close enough for them to be placed in a single genus.
-Previously, L. ignita was grouped with the Malayan Crested Fireback L. rufa, its sister species, under the united name ‘Crested Fireback.
+The Bornean crested fireback was previously placed in genus Euplocomus, but the genetic ties between Lophura species are close enough for them to be placed in a single genus.
+Previously, L. ignita was grouped with the Malayan Crested Fireback L. rufa, its sister species, under the united name 'Crested Fireback.
 Both were called Lophura ignita.
 The two can be distinguished visually, with the Malayan counterpart having a dark blue underside with white stripes and the Bornean species being chestnut-chested and without stripes.
 And, the females of the Malayan and Bornean species have chestnut vs blackish tails, respectively.

-There are 2 generally recognized subspecies of Lophura ignita, although more studies are needed.
-Lophura ignita ignita, or the Lesser Bornean Crested Fireback, occurs in southern Borneo and Bangka Island, southeast of Sumatra.
-It is distingused from the second subspecies, Lophura ignita nobilis, the Greater Bornean Crested Fireback, by its slightly smaller size.
+There are two generally recognized subspecies of Lophura ignita, although more studies are needed.
+Lophura ignita ignita, or the lesser Bornean crested fireback, occurs in southern Borneo and Bangka Island, southeast of Sumatra.
+It is distinguished from the second subspecies, Lophura ignita nobilis, the greater Bornean crested fireback, by its slightly smaller size.
 L. i. nobilis can be found in northern Borneo.
 The range boundary between the two subspecies is unclear.

 A now negated subspecies, Lophura ignita macartneyi was long considered a third subspecies.
 This taxon is found in southeastern Sumatra with variable features similar to that of Lophura ignita.
-However, reviews of specimen material have revealed that the supposed subspecies is instead likely a hybrid between the Bornean Crested Fireback and Malayan Crested Fireback, Lophura rufa.
+However, reviews of specimen material have revealed that the supposed subspecies is instead likely a hybrid between the Bornean crested fireback and Malayan crested fireback, Lophura rufa.
 The hybrids does not present discrete phenotypes, indicating they are not a distinct species.
 How the Bornean and Malayan species came together in Sumatra is unclear but may have been through human movement of L. ignita or through use of land bridges during low sea level ages.